Learning Hyperparameters via a Data-Emphasized Variational Objective: Case Study B: Transfer Learning

+\textbf{Baselines.} We compare our iso DE-ELBO to its natural ablation the iso ELBO, the gradient-based diagEF LA-LML \citep{immer2021scalable}, and the grid search-based diag EF LA-CLML~\citep{lotfi2022bayesian}.

-\textbf{Competitors.} First, the \emph{MAP+GS} baseline does MAP point estimation of $w,V$, via a separate SGD run at each candidate $\lambda, \tau$ value in a fixed grid (see App.~\ref{sec:caseB_classifier_details}).
-We select the best according to the validation set likelihood.
-This baseline represents cutting-edge work in transfer learning~\citep{shwartz2022pre,harvey2024transfer}.
-Second, we consider \emph{MAP+BO}, using smart sequential search for $\eta$ via Bayesian optimization~\citep{hvarfner2024vanilla}.
-Finally, we consider \emph{MAP + Laplace}~ \citep{immer2021scalable}.
-This last method only works for ResNet-50 and BERT backbones due to required code support for Hessian computation to estimate the marginal likelihood.
+We also compare to MAP + grid search (GS), which does MAP point estimation of $w, V$ via separate SGD runs for each candidate $\lambda, \tau$ value in a fixed grid (see App.~\ref{sec:caseB_implementation_details}), selecting the best according to the validation set likelihood.
+This GS baseline represents cutting-edge work in transfer learning~\citep{shwartz2022pre,harvey2024transfer}.
+We further compare to a smarter search method: MAP + Bayesian optimization (BO;~\citealp{hvarfner2024vanilla}).

+\textbf{Common training plan.} For each dataset size, we draw 3 separate random training sets of size $N$ from the full training set, stratifying by class to ensure balanced class frequencies.
+We run each method on all 3 sets.

+Results for diagEF LA-LML, iso ELBO, and iso DE-ELBO do not use a validation set.
+For all other methods, we hold out $\frac{1}{5}$ of the training set for validation, stratifying by class to ensure balanced class frequencies.
+After selecting the best hyperparameters, we retrain the model using the selected hyperparameters on the combined training and validation set.

+For all methods, we perform minibatch SGD with a Nesterov momentum parameter of 0.9.
+For image experiments, we use a batch size of 128 with light data augmentation (random crops and horizontal flips) and train for 6000 steps using a cosine annealing learning rate~\citep{loshchilov2016sgdr}.
+For text experiments, we use a batch size of 32 without any data augmentation and train for 12000 steps using a cosine annealing learning rate.
+Each run of our method and the baselines depends on the adequate selection of learning rate.
+All runs search over 4 candidate values and select the best according to a method-appropriate objective.
+See pseudocode in App.~\ref{sec:pseudocode} for details on learning rate selection for the ELBO and our DE-ELBO.

+\textbf{Estimating ELBO and accuracy.} After training, we estimate the expected log-likelihood term of the ELBO or our DE-ELBO for model selection by averaging over 10 samples from $q$.
+To compute classifier accuracy given $q$, we find that just plugging in the means $\bar{w}, \bar{V}$ to make predictions gives similar accuracy to averaging over 10 posterior samples without the added runtime cost.